ggold7046/tutorials/CONTRIBUTING.md

 ## Structure ##

-We recommend that tutorials use the following structure which guides users through the learning experience and provides appropriate context:
+We recommend that tutorials use the following structure, which guides users through the learning experience and provides appropriate context:

 1. Introduction
 1. Motivation: Why is this topic important?